 “Mooorree Than Just Another Comp” track-by-track discussion (tracks 23-33 and final thoughts)

-Today is the day that the long-anticipated Operation Ivy tribute Mooorree Than Just Another Comp is released. and Lavasock Records kindly sent TGEFM a promo copy which we dove into for another of our track-by-track discussions.
+Today is the day that the long-anticipated Operation Ivy tribute Mooorree Than Just Another Comp is released.
+Sell the Heart Records and Lavasock Records kindly sent TGEFM a promo copy which we dove into for another of our track-by-track discussions.
 We continue our discussion with the next eleven songs on the comp.
 Part 1 and part 2 are already up, and now we finish out the comp, along with our final thoughts.

 First off… the comp!